JonasArchiv/UserManagementSystem/README.md

 6. **Admin Functions**: Admins can manage users and view all tickets on the `/admin` and `/admin/tickets` pages.

 Enjoy using the application!

+see a overwiev of the website https://jonasheilig.pythonanywhere.com/ <br>
+It hosted on a free service -> It can be that it isn't working on this site